 The state’s Department of Natural and Cultural Resources lacked the funds to recover the Queen Anne’s Revenge themselves, so they hired Intersal to salvage it instead.
 In return for foregoing any claim to the artifacts, including coins or precious metals, Intersal was granted exclusive media and replica rights to the wreck.
 This allowed Intersal to profit on their salvage work by creating educational media and other promotional materials.
 Bear in mind that because the wreck belongs to the state of North Carolina, Intersal never had a claim to the artifacts in the first place.

-Turns out your humble blogger Jackson once had a run-in with Allen and Nautilus over this very issue.
+Turns out your humble blogger once had a run-in with Allen and Nautilus over this very issue.
 Way back in 2009, I posted an update when the Queen Anne’s Revenge Shipwreck Project (the aegis of the state, Intersal, Nautilus, and who knows who else) raised a grapnel anchor from the seabed.
 I illustrated the post with a photo of the anchor taken from North Carolina’s own project media page, which is to say, my source ended in .gov.

-Now, generally speaking, using images or photos from government sites for newsworthy purposes is considered fair use.
+Now, generally speaking, using images from government sites for newsworthy purposes is considered fair use.
 When quoting text from a source, public or otherwise, it’s fair use if you quote less than 10 percent of the whole body.
-Photos can be dicier because no one uses 10 percent of a photo — they show the whole thing.
+Images can be dicier because no one uses 10 percent of a photo or a painting — they show the whole thing.
 Furthermore, not all government entities have a grasp of fair use or even basic copyright: when I was writing Smedley, the Connecticut State Archives demanded that I request permission to quote any sources in their possession by filling out a separate form for each citation, claiming that they owned the copyrights to all of their materials.
 This is complete and total bullshit, of course, because nobody owns the copyright to letters or documents written 230+ years ago, so I never complied.
 But again, complications notwithstanding, generally it’s OK to use stuff from government sites for journalistic purposes, particularly when the page is designed as a digital press release, as was the case here.

 A couple of years after I wrote that post, I received a very aggressive email from Nautilus Productions threatening to sue me.
 They claimed they had exclusive permission to all images of the wreck, and they demanded that I pay them three times the cost of the image’s price as compensation for this alleged crime of reprinting their photo on my site.